Mental Health and Wellbeing at Mortlake P-12 College

 At Mortlake College, we believe that all students should be given an opportunity to reach their full potential.
 The school is committed to building a secure learning environment where all students feel culturally, emotionally and physically safe, and reflects the school values of Respect, Kindness and Growth Mindset.

-Students, teachers and parents/careers are able to refer to the Student Wellbeing Team for consultation for a variety of different reasons, such as; friendship, social skills, bullying, grief, adolescent behaviour, mental health issues, learning difficulties, family issues etc.
+Students, teachers and parents/careers are able to refer to the Student Health and Wellbeing Team for consultation for a variety of different reasons, such as; friendship, social skills, bullying, grief, adolescent behaviour, mental health issues, learning difficulties, family issues, physical health concerns etc. There is a referral form that we aske Teachers and Parents to fill in to enable us to evaluate the best pathway forward for the student.

-Students can self-refer or be referred to the Student Wellbeing Team.
+Students can self-refer to the Student Health and Wellbeing Team.
 This empowers the young person to seek assistance in dealing with their issues.

 The Student Wellbeing Team encourages students to involve their parents/carers in school-based support.
 Parents/carers will always be informed if there are any issues regarding personal safety.